top of page

 Effective in managing early-stage hip conditions

-Can be used in conjunction with other treatments for comprehensive care
+Can be combined with other treatments for optimal results